Xiaomi announces Mi 9 worldwide release date and price

 Perhaps the most appealing aspect of the Mi 9 is its tri-lens rear setup, which consists of a 48MP main camera, 16MP ultra-wide and 12MP telephoto lens.
 These are joined by a 20MP selfie-cam, which seems surprisingly powerful for a front-facing snapper.

-One novelty of the device is its curved back, as opposed to most handsets which have flat backs, which provides a unique feel as well as better protection for the phone.
-It is a rather dainty device, weighting in at 173g and with a thickness of only 7.61mm, so perhaps this protection is justified.
+One novelty of the device is its curved back, as opposed to most handsets which have flat rears, which provides a unique feel as well as better protection for the phone 173g, 7,61mm phone.

-The device's 3,300mAh battery is nothing particularly special, but its 20W wireless charging seems rather useful, particularly given that most devices have 15W wireless charging as standard currently.
+The device's 3,300mAh battery is nothing particularly special compared to the rest of the market, but its 20W wireless charging seems rather useful (and speedy), particularly given that most devices have 15W wireless charging as standard currently.

-The phone is powered by the Qualcomm Snapdragon 855 chipset, a cutting-edge processor that also powers the Samsung Galaxy S10 series.
-The device also features Game Turbo mode, which when activated boosts performance and framerate while playing mobile games.
+The phone is powered by the Qualcomm Snapdragon 855 chipset, the latest processor that also powers some versions of the Samsung Galaxy S10 series.
+The Mi 9 also features Game Turbo mode, which when activated boosts performance and framerate while playing mobile games.

 The Mi 9 will launch in three colors - 'Ocean Blue', 'Lavender Violet' (which looks red to us) and 'Piano Black'.
 The curved rear of the device causes a rainbox effect, according to Xiaomi, giving it a funky look.